tekknolagi/tekknolagi.github.com/_posts/2021-02-11-small-objects.md

 This is the kind of benefit we can reap from having small objects inside pointers.

+Thanks for reading!
+Make sure to check out [the repo](https://github.com/tekknolagi/icdemo) and poke at the code.

 ## Exploring further

 In this post, we made an executive decision to shrink the available integer